mediaelement/mediaelement/installation.md

 Note: to support IE6-8, this code must appear in the `<head>` tag.
 If you cannot place the MediaElement.js code in the `<head>` you need to install something like [html5shiv](https://github.com/afarkas/html5shiv).

-If you wish to install the sources in different directories (i.e., all Javascript files in a _js_, all CSS in a _styles_, Flash/Silverlight files in _plugins_, etc.), add the following CSS update after the _mediaelementplayer.css_ reference (**only if the images are not in the same folder as the stylesheet**):
+If you wish to install the sources in different directories (i.e., all Javascript files in a _js_, all CSS in a _styles_, Flash shims in _plugins_, etc.), add the following CSS update after the _mediaelementplayer.css_ reference (**only if the images are not in the same folder as the stylesheet**):
 ```html
 <link rel="stylesheet" href="/path/to/mediaelementplayer.css" />